Here Are 23 Email Newsletter Tools Every Online Marketer Should Check Out Now

 Pricing: Free 14-day trial; plans start at $49 a month for up to 2,000 contacts

-Drip’s CRM and related email newsletter tools are designed specifically for e-commerce users.
-Its advanced email features include visual workflows and cross-channel marketing automation for retailers interacting with customers on social media, email and other platforms.
+Drip's CRM and related email newsletter tools are designed specifically for users of an ecommerce platform.
+Its advanced email features include visual workflows and cross-channel marketing automation for retailers interacting with customers via social media marketing, email and other platforms.
 The tool also has a range of e-commerce integrations like Shopify, Magento and Woo Commerce.

 Pricing: Starts at $89 a month for up to 10,000 contacts